Synadia Platform

 • 24h response time for security patching

-• Scheduled, zero downtime upgprades
+• Scheduled, zero downtime upgrades

-Which cloud providers are supported for the managed offering?
+Which cloud providers are supported?

 • AWS